docker/docs/docker-hub/builds/index.md

 > **Note**
 >
 > The total number of pending builds in the queue is limited to 30 and further requests will be discarded.
-The number of parallel builds has increased to 5 for Pro and 15 for Team.
+The number of parallel builds for Pro is 5 and for Team is 15.

 ![An automated build dashboard](images/index-dashboard.png)